Velscope Oral Cancer Screening in Kirkland, WA

 Sun exposure can increase your risk for lip cancer.
 Wearing a lip balm or colored lipstick can protect your lips from the sun’s rays.
 Even though our area is not known for days of endless sun, remember that you can still get sun exposure on a cloudy day, and exposure is reflected and increased by water and snow.
 If you are spending the day on a boat on Lake Washington or hitting the slopes at Stevens Pass, do not forget the sunscreen and lip balm.

-To learn more about cancer prevention and receive an oral cancer screening using Velscope, please call Jen Kim: Family & Cosmetic Dentistry in Kirkland, WA, today.
+To learn more about cancer prevention and receive an oral cancer screening using Velscope, please contact Jen Kim: Family & Cosmetic Dentistry in Kirkland, WA, today.